ryan-c-scott/ryscomacs/README.md

 My emacs settings, all in one convenient place

 # Configuration
-'localconfig.el' is loaded during startup to provide a place for installation specific configuration.
+'ryscomacs/config.el' is loaded during startup to provide a place for installation specific configuration.
+It should be placed under '.emacs.d'.

 Buffers that aren't visiting files are hidden from the normal buffer switching lists.
 C languages are set to use the stroustrup style for code formatting